larsks/fulfillment-service/README.md

 - [gRPCurl](https://github.com/fullstorydev/grpcurl) - Used to test the gRPC API from the CLI.
 - [curl](https://curl.se) - Used to test the REST API from the CLI.
 - [jq](https://jqlang.org) - Used by some of the commands in this document.
+- [kind](https://kind.sigs.k8s.io) - Used to create Kubernetes clusters for integration tests.

 ## Building the binary